 She wiped the blood from her blade, cut the cloth, and withdrew the soul-catcher from the man’s mouth.
 Counting tonight, it had rattled 98 times.
 One more and I can finally bring him back, she thought.

 She grabbed the canister of gasoline and doused the body then sprinkled the room.
 She pulled out her lighter, lit a cigarette, and inhaled deeply.
 Danny was the reason she quit, and she promised to quit again when she had him back, but she could not fight the overwhelming need to have one after each of her kills.
 They were all terrible people.
 That was the only way she could convince herself to even do it.
-She would only collect the souls of those who shouldn’t have to wait to go to hell.
+She would only collect the souls of those who deserved an expedited trip to hell.

 Haley looked at the body in front of him.
 She’d already forgotten his name.
 She found him through the sex offender registry.
 He had received a light sentence for a heinous act, and she took it upon herself to remedy that fact because it would serve her purpose and relieve the world of a terrible person.
 Before her crusade, she would have simply been saddened and sick upon hearing what he had done.
 Now she had strength.